joshlafronz32/Projects/README.md

 - [The Two Sides of Nick Anderson](https://github.com/joshlafronz32/Projects/blob/main/library/The%20Two%20Sides%20of%20Nick%20Anderson.pdf): Unpacking the career trajectory of Magic forward Nick Anderson.
 - [The Well Runs Dry](https://github.com/joshlafronz32/Projects/blob/main/library/The%20Well%20Runs%20Dry.pdf): Exploring the weaknesses that have held Kelvin Sampson's Houston Cougars back from an NCAA Title.
 - [Trouble in Boca Raton](https://github.com/joshlafronz32/Projects/blob/main/library/Trouble%20in%20Boca%20Raton.pdf): The struggles of Final-Four surprise Florida Atlantic in their sequel season.
+- [Two Wolves](https://github.com/joshlafronz32/Projects/blob/main/library/Two%20Wolves.pdf): A deep dive in the career of Diamondbacks reliever Kevin Ginkel, with a focus on his peak in 2023-24.
 - [Updating the 40-20 Rule](https://github.com/joshlafronz32/Projects/blob/main/library/Updating%20the%2040-20%20Rule.pdf): Taking an extended look at the profiles of NBA champions through the lens of Coach Phil Jackson's 40-20 Rule.
 - [Waiting On Scoot](https://github.com/joshlafronz32/Projects/blob/main/library/Waiting%20On%20Scoot.pdf): A deep dive into the improvement, shortcomings and reasons to believe in young guard Scoot Henderson.
 - [Without A Hitch](https://github.com/joshlafronz32/Projects/blob/main/library/Without%20A%20Hitch.pdf): Profiling several NBA players who underwent serious changes in their shooting mechanics.